statgen/LDServer/README.md

   script on your local filesystem and mount it into the container with a volume directive (see the example `docker-compose.override.yml` file below.)
 * `LDSERVER_WORKERS` is the number of asynchronous workers to be started to serve ldserver requests.
+* `OMP_NUM_THREADS` and `OPENBLAS_NUM_THREADS` control the number of threads that will be used to compute LD.
+Only affects the ldserver flask app, not raremetal.
 * `RAREMETAL_CONFIG_DATA` is the path *inside the container* to the raremetal app's data config yaml, which specifies all of the datasets to load.
 Similarly to the `LDSERVER_CONFIG_SCRIPT`, this should be mounted into the container in the `docker-compose.override.yml` file.